Experimental Analysis of Biasing Voltage Generation in Wave-Controlled RIS: System Design

-To calculate the reflected phase provided by each RIS element, the analytical circuit model shown in Fig.~\ref{fig:Analytical_Model_RIS} is used \cite{Hanna22, Ben-Itzhak24}.
-This model requires only one full-wave simulation of the unit cell over the frequency of operation (assuming the varactor is disconnected) to extract the circuit elements that represent just the patch over the grounded slab, as detailed in Appendix A. For the design presented in Fig.~\ref{fig:RIS_Dimensions.png}, after fine-tuning, the values obtained are $R_\mathrm{d}=0.17$ $\Omega$, $C_\mathrm{d}=0.74$ pF, $L_\mathrm{d}=1.64$ nH, and $L_\mathrm{s}=1.60$~nH.
+To calculate the reflected phase provided by each RIS element, the analytical circuit model shown in Fig.~\ref{fig:Analytical_Model_RIS} is summarized in \cite{Hanna22, Ben-Itzhak24, Ben-Itzhak2025AI-Driven}.
+This model requires only one full-wave simulation of the unit cell over the frequency of operation (assuming the varactor is disconnected) to extract the circuit elements that represent just the patch over the grounded slab, as detailed in Appendix A. For the design presented in Fig.~\ref{fig:RIS_Dimensions.png}, the values obtained are $L_\mathrm{s}=1.60$~nH, $R_\mathrm{d}=0.17$ $\Omega$, $L_\mathrm{d}=1.92$ nH, and $C_\mathrm{d}=0.98$ pF represents the two fringe capacitances at the two sides of each patch toward the ground and toward adjacent patch elements, as shown in Fig. 3 of \cite{ZhangIEEETAP2003PlanarAMC} and Fig.13 of \cite{donzelli2009metamaterial}.